jmotis/twitter-networks/README.md

 For those using TAGS 6.1, the field with the full tweet string is the 17th column instead of the 16th.
 If running networkCreation.py leads to the creation of a blank edge list, with just a header row, try networkCreation17.py instead.
 If that works fine, you can run all the TAGS 6.0 code by finding the for loop lines where I've set entities_str = line[16] and change it to line[17].

+This repository was archived in Fall 2023, following the demise of Twitter.
+If you can get the data out of its successor site, it may still work, but it is no longer being tested/updated.